raymondbutcher/pretf/docs/tutorial/dynamic-references.md

         })
 ```

-Now run `pretf validate` and the resulting JSON file will contain the additional outputs.
-Inspecting the generated JSON file shows that `animal.result` was translated into `"${resource.random_integer.dog.result}"` for the `dog` iteration of the loop.
+Now run `pretf plan/apply` and state will contain the additional outputs. `animal.result` was translated into `"${resource.random_integer.dog.result}"` for the `dog` iteration of the loop, and Terraform used that to output the actual value.

 Accessing any attribute of a block object will return a string containing a Terraform reference to that attribute.
 This lets you take advantage of Terraform's [implicit resource dependencies](https://learn.hashicorp.com/terraform/getting-started/dependencies.html).